alien4cloud/alien4cloud.github.io/documentation/getting_started/getting_started_start.markdown

 In this part, you will be able to check matching cloud resources and possible matching errors.
 This should not happen if your cloud is well configured.

-# Check that your application is p and running
+# Check that your application is up and running

 ### Runtime view